ableyjoe/draft-jabley-dnsop-addr-query/draft-jabley-dnsop-addr-query.md

 including the use and interpretation of the DNS message header section flags and EDNS(0) OPT meta-RR header.

-Behaviour is intended to match handling for queries with QTYPE=ANY (referred to as QTYPE=* in {{!RFC1034}}).
-In particular, a responder that is not authoritative for the zone containing the QNAME MAY choose only to include data in the response that is available in a local cache; initiating additional queries to obtain data that is not cached locally in order to construct a response is OPTIONAL.
+A responder that is not authoritative for the zone containing the QNAME (e.g.  a responder acting as a recursive resolver) that is not able to construct a response exclusively from cached records MUST send upstream queries in order for its response to be complete, just as it would when responding to queries with QTYPE=A or QTYPE=AAAA that could not be satisfied from the cache.

+Where an owner name has either associated A or AAAA RRSETS but not both and a query has requested a secure response with DO=1, the response MUST include the proof of the non-existence of the missing RRSET, e.g. by including a signed NSEC RR in the AUTHORITY section of the response that confirms the absence of the missing RRTYPE at the QNAME.
+This follows from (2) above.

 ## Receiving and Interpreting Responses

 There are no special requirements for receiving and interpreting responses to queries with QTYPE=ADDR.

-## Determining Support for Queries with QTYPE=ADDR
+## Discovering Support for QTYPE=ADDR in Responders

-Initiators MAY choose to send test queries with QTYPE=ADDR to particular nameservers in order to determine whether the corresponding functionality is available, and may record what it finds out in a local cache in order to determine whether subsequently to initiate queries with QTYPE=ADDR or to initiate queries with QTYPE=A and QTYPE=AAAA.
+Initiators SHOULD support local configuration that allows support for particular responders to be specified based on knowledge of their capabilities, for example where the initiator and responder are part of a larger system and maintained by a common operator.

+Initiators MAY also implement a discovery mechanism that allows support in responders about which there is no local policy to be inferred.
+The following mechanism is provided as an illustration of a possible mechanism that could be used.
+Implementors MAY use different mechanisms.

+1. An initiator maintains a cache of capabilities for DNS responders.
+At startup this cache is empty.
+1. An initiator of a query for QTYPE=A or QTYPE=AAAA to a responder that is known from the cache to be capable uses QTYPE=ADDR to send the upstream query.
+1. If the capabilities of the responder are not known from the cache, the initiator sends both QTYPE=A and QTYPE=AAAA and, in parallel, QTYPE=ADDR.
+If all three queries generate responses and the responses are compatible, the initiator adds the responder address and a timestamp to the cache.
+1. A responder included in the cache with a timestamp that is too old to be considered current will no longer be considered current, and the discovery mechanism should be repeated.
+The threshold beyond which an entry should no longer be considered current is a matter of local policy, and may be refined over time following observation of caches in real-world operation.

-Nameservers are often provisioned in a distributed manner, e.g. using anycast {{?RFC4786}} where multiple, autonomous origin servers handle queries equivalently using the same nameserver address.
+Nameservers (responders) are often provisioned in a distributed manner, e.g.  using anycast {{?RFC4786}} where multiple, autonomous origin servers handle queries equivalently using the same nameserver address.
 Where such nameservers are configured to support queries with QTYPE=ADDR, it should be ensured that all origin servers associated with the same nameserver address provide consistent support.

 ## Example {#example}